Paul Harvey: Going national

 Harvey had done sporadic work from Chicago for ABC Radio in the late 1940s and early 1950s and had just completed two weeks as the guest host for veteran commentator H. R. Baukhage on his daily 11 AM news round-up.
 When Baukhage returned from his early spring vacation, ABC dismissed him, and put Harvey on in his place.
-On April 1, 1951, the ABC Radio Network debuted Paul Harvey News and Comment, with a noon time slot on weekdays.
+A good friend of Harvey's, Frank M Baker, was a key figure in helping negotiate a contract with ABC.
+Baker was no stranger to Chicago's radio scene as an announcer at the Edgewater Beach Hotel.
+Frank and Paul were close friends for the rest of their lives.
+April 1, 1951, the ABC Radio Network debuted Paul Harvey News and Comment, with a noon time slot on weekdays.
 His network television debut came on November 16, 1952, when he began a 15-minute newscast on ABC.
 The program originated at WENR-TV in Chicago.

 Later Harvey began to host a separate program, The Rest of the Story, in which he provided backstories behind famous people and events.
 The Rest of the Story premiered on May 10, 1976, on ABC Radio.
 The series quickly grew to six broadcasts a week and continued until his death in 2009.
-It was written and produced by his son, Paul Harvey, Jr., from its outset and for its 33-year duration.
+It was written and produced by his son, Paul Harvey Jr., from its outset and for its 33-year duration.
 Harvey and his radio network stated that the stories in that series, although entertaining, were completely true.
 That was contested by some critics, including urban legend expert Jan Harold Brunvand.

 In November 2000, Harvey signed a 10-year $100 million contract with ABC Radio Networks.
 A few months later, after damaging his vocal cords, he went off the air, but returned in August 2001.

 His success with sponsors stemmed from the seamlessness with which he segued from his monologue into reading commercial messages.
 He explained his relationship with them: "I am fiercely loyal to those willing to put their money where my mouth is."